 - “Wa-matā ilā dhāka l-maqāmi wuṣūlu: Poetry, Performance and the Prophet in the Andalusian Music Tradition of Morocco,” in The Routledge Companion to Arabic Poetry, ed.
-Suzanne P. Stetkevych (in press).
+Suzanne P. Stetkevych (2022).

 Yā qātilī bi-l-tajannī: Love Contextualized Meaning, and Praise of the Prophet Muḥammad in Ramal al-Māya,” Quaderni di Studi Arabi n.s.
 7 (2012): 47-68.